Ultimate X4: Story

 The X-Men receive a seemingly alien distress signal and fly away with the Blackbird to track it down.
 Only Wolverine, Shadowcat and Iceman remain at the X-Mansion.
 In the meanwhile, Rhona Burchill, the Mad Thinker, raids the understaffed X-Mansion and steals Cerebro, and manages to frame the Fantastic Four for this crime.

-Rhona reveals that she was contracted by Advanced Idea Mechanics (AIM) to steal Cerebro and turn it over to them.
+Rhona reveals that she was contracted by Advanced Idea Mechanics (A.I.M.) to steal Cerebro and turn it over to them.
 After being paid for her work, Rhona betrays and kills the AIM operatives sent to retrieve Cerebro, since her true intention was to use Cerebro's technology to increase her intellect even further.

 The X-Men trio raids the Baxter Building and fights a surprised and angry FF, but they are easily subdued.
 Burchill then reveals herself as the true culprit and gloats how vastly Cerebro has enhanced her mind, allowing her to take control of peoples' minds and even machines.
 Mister Fantastic states that Rhona's mind control abilities have increased frighteningly, and modifies the suits of both teams to provide makeshift psi protection.
 The X-Men find out that the alien message was bogus, and that Rhona's psi barriers have increased drastically.
 The X-Men trio and the FF reluctantly team up against the Mad Thinker.
 Rhona is able to find a way around Reed's modifications and take control of everyone except him and Wolverine, but Reed beats Rhona by reprogramming Cerebro so that instead of gaining ultimate knowledge, Rhona would gain ultimate empathy for others instead.
 When she tries to flee, Wolverine sabotages her plane, and it explodes.
 The X-Men and the FF part ways amicably.